If you’ve been affected by a disaster you might be eligible for financial assistance.

 The NSW Government and the Commonwealth are covering the full cost of cleaning up eligible NSW properties that have been destroyed by bushfires since 1 July 2019.
 Both insured and uninsured properties used for residential, small business or primary production purposes are eligible for the clean-up program.
 Trained and licensed contractors will determine the safety requirements and the eligibility of properties.

 To find out more and register for clean-up, visit the Service NSW opt in page.

 Small businesses who have had their premises damaged by bushfires will be allowed to operate from temporary portable offices (such as shipping containers) without Council approval.

-The Mayoral Reference Group for Business is an existing forum of village and town Chambers of Commerce.
-The group will meet to develop an action plan to assist with business recovery in the coming weeks and continue to meet and work with local businesses over the coming months.
+The Mayoral Reference Group for Business, a forum of village and town Chambers of Commerce, will develop an action plan to assist with business recovery in the coming weeks and continue to meet and work with local businesses over the coming months.

 Blue Mountains City Council has launched the 'Love Local' campaign, which urges residents to spend at least an extra $20 a week locally in 2020, to help the City recover after bush fires.
 The Love Local campaign, launched in January 2020, aims to recoup money lost to the local economy after visitors stayed away over the traditionally busy Christmas New Year period, due to bush fires in the upper Blue Mountains.
 Learn more about Love Local